-- Resize the kernel display page so that information for all CPUs can be seen. - Zoom out until the data and state graphs are populated with events. - Click in an active area and zoom in until detail can be seen.
+- Resize the kernel display page so that information for all CPUs can be seen or as many as your display resolution will allow. - Zoom out until the data and state graphs are populated with events. - Click in an active area and zoom in until detail can be seen.